robertorosero/pyhtonmig/Doc/library/os.rst

    Availability: Unix, Windows.

+.. function:: faccessat(dirfd, path, mode, flags=0)

+   Like :func:`access` but if *path* is relative, it is taken as relative to *dirfd*.
+   *flags* is optional and can be constructed by ORing together zero or more of these values: :data:`AT_SYMLINK_NOFOLLOW`, :data:`AT_EACCESS`.
+   If *path* is relative and *dirfd* is the special value :data:`AT_FDCWD`, then *path* is interpreted relative to the current working directory.

+   Availability: Unix.

+   .. versionadded:: 3.3

 .. function:: fchmod(fd, mode)

    Change the mode of the file given by *fd* to the numeric *mode*.
 See the docs